We’ve made a list, and we’ve checked it twice. Here are 12 helpful tips to keep your holidays safe and your energy costs manageable.

 Turn the oven off a few minutes early to finish cooking your roast beast.
 As long as the oven door remains closed, enough heat will be stored inside to finish your “Who” feast.

 It’s the most wonderful time of the year … to lower your water heater temperature to 120 degrees.
 The average household spends about $300 a year on water heating costs.
-It’s an easy way to rack up big savings.
+Lowering the temperature is an easy way to be of good cheer and rack up big savings.

-Keep Jack Frost from nipping at your nose by using weatherstripping and caulk to seal gaps around windows, doors and siding.
+Keep Jack Frost from nipping at your nose.
+Use weatherstripping and caulk to seal gaps around windows, doors and siding.
 This will improve your energy efficiency and leave you feeling warm and jolly.